goodGid/Spring-Boot-2.4.2-Feign-Template/README.md

 * And you can easily use this project

-  because this is the basic structure is all in place.
+  because basic things in the structure of the project are already prepared.

 ## Feature